 Valley of Fire – Cool day trip, if you have time.

 Scavenger Hunt for Kids in Las Vegas – free printable!
+As you walk around you can use this scavenger hunt to keep kids busy!

 The Ultimate Vegas Weekend for Kids (And parents) – A step by step itinerary to plan a three day weekend in Vegas.